smford22/hab_studio_environment/README.md

 This simple cookbook is designed to get a VM to do some habitat development on.
 It is ideal for people on older versions of Windows (7,8, etc) That does not have a hardware to run Docker CE, which the habitat studio requires.

 ## Prereqs
+In order to run this cookbook, you must first install the following software:

 - [ChefDK](http://downloads.chef.io/)
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - [Vagrant](https://www.vagrantup.com/)